State & Tribal Landscape

 Note: NA = not available.

-*Percentages of high-priority families served are estimates of potential beneficiaries who meet any one of five targeting criteria—(1) having an infant, (2) income below the federal poverty threshold, (3) pregnant women and mothers under 21, (4) single/never married mothers or pregnant women, or (5) parents without a high school education—and who received home visiting services in 2019.
+*Percentages of high-priority families served are estimates of potential beneficiaries who meet any one of five priority criteria—(1) having an infant, (2) income below the federal poverty threshold, (3) pregnant women and mothers under 21, (4) single/never married mothers or pregnant women, or (5) parents without a high school diploma—and who received home visiting services in 2020.

 States serve as many potential beneficiaries as possible.
-There are many reasons why they cannot reach all families who could benefit.
+There are multiple reasons why they cannot reach all families who could benefit.
 States have limited funding and often must piece together federal, state, and private dollars to serve families.
-Geographic challenges can also prevent states from reaching more families.
-For example, in rural areas, home visitors may travel hours to see one family, which limits the number of families that can be served overall.
+In 2020, states faced several new challenges to recruiting and serving families due to the COVID-19 pandemic; these included restrictions around in-person service delivery, lack of access to technology and internet services for virtual visits, and competing time demands on caregivers.

 States work hard to overcome these barriers.
-In 2019, the number of families served by states ranged from 51 to 29,776.
+In 2020, the number of families served by states ranged from 78 in the Virgin Islands to 25,147 in Michigan.
 Some states have an expansive network of local agencies implementing evidence-based home visiting.
-For example, Michigan has 213 local agencies implementing 7 models across the state, serving 29,776 families.
+For example, Texas has 111 local agencies implementing 7 models across the state, serving 16,674 families.